2nd Sesame Street Place park opening in San Diego

 The announcement continues a pivot by Orlando-based SeaWorld away from live animal shows.

-The new 17-acre (6.5-hectare) Sesame Street Place will be an adjacent park next to Sea World San Diego.
+The new 17-acre (6.5-hectare) Sesame Place will be an adjacent park next to Sea World San Diego.
 The space is currently occupied by the water park, Aquatica San Diego, which will have its final season next year.

 Monday’s announcement is part of an expanding partnership between SeaWorld and Sesame Street, which is celebrating its 50th birthday this year.
 SeaWorld’s Orlando park opened a Sesame Street section earlier this year.
 Officials wouldn’t disclose the cost of the park.